NazrulMiya/hitech-learner/Support_Vector_Machine/README.md

 - Finding Best Paramter Configs by running GridSearchCV

-# Sincere Thanks to WikiPedia and SVMUTIL for helping me out to understand SVM .
+# Sincere Thanks to WikiPedia and SVMUTIL for contents.